-In contrast, CAD /CAM system PTC Creo has a module for Additive Manufacturing, but it must be used in an indirect way, by configuring the machine for additive manufacturing as an equivalent milling machine with the same kinematics [9].
+In contrast, CAD /CAM system PTC Creo has a module for Additive Manufacturing, but it must be used in an indirect by configuring the machine for additive manufacturing as an equivalent milling machine with the same kinematics [9].

 This paper presents the configuration of an additive manufacturing machine Velleman Vertex K8400 [10,11].
 The configured virtual machine offers a virtual prototype with graphic structural elements that move as a rigid body system, aiming to be used in the simulation of the tool path [12].
 All kinematic connections between structural elements of the virtual prototype must be defined in accordance with the real machine.
-The required kinematic connections for the considered 3-axis Velleman Vertex K8400 are three translations with slider and/or cylinder connection type, Figure4.
+The required kinematic connections for the considered 3-axis Velleman Vertex K8400 are three translations with slider and/or cylinder connection type, Figure 4.

 During configuring of the complete virtual model of the machine, based on the available machine components [11], it is necessary to define the kinematic connections for all the moving parts.
-Next, need connect the coordinate systems of the workpiece, the tool with coordinate systems on virtual machine within the used PTC Creo 8.0.
-On virtual machine kinematics - type and order of joints/axes according to the tool need to define the coordinate system MACH_ZERO, on structural formula.
-For example, the Haas VF3 machine has a the machine table and TOOL_POINT on top of the nozzle kinematic structure (X'Y'OZ), Figure 5.
-(Figure 4b).
-Also, workpiece and tool have the same coordinate systems.
-By matching the appropriate coordinate systems of tool and workpiece with coordinate systems on virtual machine is prepare a set-up for simulation [12,16].
-The virtual machine prepared in this way is ready for the needs of simulation according to the programmed tool path within the layer, which will be specified in section 5.
+Next, need connect the coordinate systems of the workpiece, the tool with coordinate systems on virtual machine within the used PTC Creo 8.o.
+On virtual machine tool need to define the coordinate

+TOOL POINT on top of the nozzle (Figure 4b).
+Also, tree structure of the Haas VF3 machine is shown in Figure workpiece and tool have the same coordinate systems.
+By |5|.
+The machine has the name has vf3 tc20 with control matching the appropriate coordinate systems of tool and haasene.
+This machine supports additive technologies and workpiece with coordinate systems on virtual machine is will be used as an example for simulation of additive prepare a set-up for simulation [12,16].
+The virtual technology in section 5.2. machine prepared in this way is ready for the needs of simulation according to the programmed tool path within the layer, which will be specified in section 5.